PLATO STUDIES

 PLATO STUDY DAYS

 Each term we offer opportunities to spend a day immersed in the study of Plato, and if you are new to Plato they are an excellent place to begin.
-For more information on the study days and to register, click on the links below
+To access information about PLATO EVENTS on offer this term, please visit our WHAT'S ON page.

 PLATO COURSES

-PLOTINUS' ENNEADS BOOK 5 (ONLINE) - Saturdays starting February 8
+PLOTINUS' ENNEADS BOOK 5 (IN-PERSON AND ONLINE) - Saturdays starting May 17

 "Like an individual human being, the city should live well.
 And to live a goodly life it is first necessary that we ourselves do no injustice, or suffer injustice at the hands of others.........
 The same principle also applies to the city; if it becomes good, its life is peaceful, if bad, its life is a battle, internally and externally. " ~ (Plato's Laws, Book 8)